ecrvmal/Flask/README.md

 # FLASK Deployment
-The FLASK Deployment repo is created for implementation of FLASK project \
+The FLASK Deployment repo is created for implementation of FLASK project (Users-Authors-Articles) \
-(Users-Authors-Articles) in Docker containers.
 The project can be implemented either as python application or as a set of containers.

 ## Project stack: